robgibbons/unchained/README.md

 Unchained
 =========

 Unchained abstracts the [Express](https://github.com/visionmedia/express) framework, providing a modular MVC-style structure for your [Node.js](https://github.com/joyent/node) projects.
-Unchained aims to provide a lightweight layer of syntax sugar above Express, and should be fully compatible with most existing modules and middleware.
+Aiming only to provide a lightweight layer of syntax sugar above Express, it should be fully compatible with existing Express modules and middleware.

 ### How's it work?